Sinners Is Terrifying, Thrilling, Sexy & Surprisingly Romantic. Let’s Unpack That Ending

 ”

 “[When I read] the scene with Smoke and Annie in the shop, I had never cared so much about two people I knew so little about, but felt like I knew their whole world,” Mosaku told Unbothered’s Claire Ateku during the film’s press day in New York City.
-The scene is the movie’s sexiest, a stirring, intimate love scene starring a dark-skinned Black woman with curves, something you rarely see onscreen, period, let alone in a massive blockbuster.
+The moment is the movie’s sexiest, a stirring, intimate love scene starring a dark-skinned Black woman with curves, something you rarely see onscreen, period, let alone in a massive blockbuster.
 “I felt like I understood their hope, their love, their grief, their connection, their understanding,” Mosaku continued.
 “When I read those seven pages, I just felt so inspired.
 I was like, oh, people are making art that matters — that excites and fulfills.
 And I said to Ryan, ‘thank you for writing something that has gotten me [to fall] back in love with my craft.’”

 Ryan Coogler’s love of his craft is on full display throughout Sinners.
 This is an artist who cares deeply about his medium, and you can tell through every exquisite detail: the entrancing and addictive score (Ludwig Göransson), the staggering cinematography (Autumn Durald Arkapaw, the film was shot on IMAX 70mm cameras), the era-specific and intricate production design (Oscar-winner Hannah Beachler) and the impeccable costumes (thee legend Ruth E. Carter).
 But it’s in the storytelling where Coogler shines most.